New York Harbor

 Transportation Connections

-Long Islanders can access New York Harbor attractions via multiple routes.
-The most common involves taking the Long Island Rail Road to Penn Station in Manhattan, then traveling by subway to Battery Park, where Statue City Cruises ferries depart for Liberty Island and Ellis Island.
-This journey typically takes 2-3 hours from central Long Island.
+Long Islanders can reach harbor attractions in several ways.
+A common route is the Long Island Rail Road to Penn Station in Manhattan, followed by subway or local transit to Lower Manhattan and The Battery, where the official Statue City Cruises ferries depart for Liberty Island and Ellis Island.

 Harbor Recreation and Public Access